Trusts and asset protection best practice

 Finally, the article considers the extent to which the recently introduced trust streaming rules may impact on an otherwise useful asset protection tool.

-Ken is a Tax and Commercial Law Partner in the Sydney office of Schurgott Noolan Pty Ltd. Ken has extensive experience in all aspects of tax (including state taxes), as well as business structuring, asset protection, succession planning and trust and estate law.
-He is a member of the Advisory Panel to the Board of Taxation and is presently heavily engaged in consultation in relation to the reform of the taxation of trusts.
-Ken is the immediate Past President of The Tax Institute.
+Ken is a Tax and Commercial Law partner in the Sydney office of Schurgott Noolan Ardagna Lawyers.
+He has extensive experience in all aspects of tax (including state taxes and litigation) as well as business structuring, asset protection, succession planning and trust and estate law.
+Until recently he has been a long running member of the Advisory Panel to the Board of Taxation and has been heavily engaged with Treasury and the ATO in consultation on the reform of the taxation of trusts.
+Ken is a past President of the Tax Institute (2012).

 Click here to expand/collapse more articles by Ken SCHURGOTT.